ming-ddtechcg/openshift-nuodb-ce/README.md

 All NuoDB pods will run on those labeled nodes only.

-For example, to add labels:
+For example, to list and add labels:

 ```
 $ oc get nodes -L nuodb.com/zone -L nuodb.com/node-type